Bissapinho/Receipt-Analyzer-RecipeSuggestions/README.md

-# Virtual Fridge Web-Application
+# Version 0: Virtual Fridge Web-Application

 ## Description
-A Python app that scans receipts using OCR (Tabscanner), stores items in a smart fridge, and suggests recipes based on available ingredients using Ollama.
+A simple Python app that uses API OCR (Tabscanner) to scan supermarket grocery receipts and stores items in a virtual fridge.

 ## Features
+- Login with username
-- Receipt scanning with automatic item extraction
+- Receipt scanning with automatic item extraction, input needed is the image filepath on computer
 - Per-user fridge inventory management
-- AI-powered recipe suggestions (local Ollama)
-- History logging of scans and recipes
+- Logging in main script and saves sessions to history_log.txt
+- Simple database management with 2 json files: all_fridges.json and usernames.json, that store information from previous sessions

 ## Setup